SamuelTWu/StoriesWithin/src/content/blog/Vincent Liu.md

 ---
 title: Vincent Liu
-description: Vincent has become more outgoing and sociable in college, joining the Chinese Student Association and pursuing graphic design.
+description: Vincent reflects on his journey to becoming more outgoing in college.
 pubDate: 2024-01-24 22:28
 author: Sam Wu
 tags: